determined-ai/determined/docs/release-notes/run-centric-ux.rst

 **New Features**

--  WebUI: Turn on new run-centric search view
+- WebUI: In the Experimental features, Flat Runs View is now "on" by default in the :ref:`WebUI

-   -  This replaces the existing experiment search and multi-trial experiment views with views that allow comparison between arbitrary trials.
+<web-ui-if>`.
+Users can still toggle this feature "off".

-   -  We recieved user feedback indicating that users of Determined run primarily single-trial experiments, and the preexisting views made comparing model performance between different trials difficult.
+- This update improves the ability to compare model performance between different trials, based on user feedback that most Determined users run single-trial experiments.

-   -  We are renaming experiments to searches and trials to runs to make the difference between the two easier to understand.
+- "Experiments" is now renamed to "searches" and "trials" is now renamed to "runs" for better clarity.

-   -  The experiment list is now the run list, which shows all trials from experiments in the project.
-It should function similar to the previous new experiment list.
+- The "experiment list" is renamed the "run list", showing all trials from experiments in the project.
+It functions similarly to the previous new experiment list.

-   -  Multi-trial experiments can be viewed in the new searches view, which allows for sorting, filtering and navigation of the multi-trial experiments in the project.
+   -  Multi-trial experiments can be viewed in the new searches view, which allows for sorting, filtering and navigating multi-trial experiments.

-   -  When viewing a multi-trial experiment, we now show a list of trials in the experiment to allow for sorting, filtering and arbitrary comparison.
+- When viewing a multi-trial experiment, a list of trials is displayed, allowing for sorting, filtering and arbitrary comparison between trials.